Public Service Commission Policies

 Policy Statement

-The Manitoba government is committed to providing programs and services that are accessible and meet the needs of all Manitobans in ways that maintain dignity and independence.
-This includes preventing and removing barriers to support equitable and accessible information and communication to Manitobans that exist digitally, in print or through interactions with technology or people.
+The Manitoba government is committed to providing programs and services that are accessible and meet the needs of all Manitobans in ways that maintain dignity and independence by preventing and removing barriers.
+This includes informing the public and government employees that information is available in accessible formats and through communication supports upon request.
+This supports equitable and accessible information and communication to Manitobans that exist digitally, in print or through interactions with technology or people.

 Ensuring accessible information and documents is a shared responsibility and the following standards, guides, policies and training provide public servants with further guidance:

-• Communication and Engagement Division’s (CED) Visual Identity Standard provides rules and direction on standards related to the Manitoba government’s visual identity (i.e., through interactions with technology), in-print, or while accessing in-person services.
+• Communication and Engagement Division’s (CED) Visual Identity Standard (link to internal resource) provides rules and direction on standards related to the Manitoba government’s visual identity (i.e., through interactions with technology), in-print, or while accessing in-person services.

-• CED’s Writing Style Guide provides guidance on a consistent approach in writing for the Manitoba government.
+• CED’s Writing Style Guide (link to internal resource) provides guidance on a consistent approach in writing for the Manitoba government.
 This includes guidance on providing an access offer statement on all Manitoba government public-facing documents, reports, forms and applications.
 Guidance on how to create accessible documents, images, alt text, audio, video, and web standards are also provided.

-• The Accessible Information and Communication Training provides training on identifying, preventing and removing barriers to accessibility, and providing information through a communication support or accessible format.
+• The Accessible Information and Communication Training (link to internal resource) provides training on identifying, preventing and removing barriers to accessibility, and providing information through a communication support or accessible format.
 Training also reviews Manitoba’s Human Rights Code, the AMA and the Accessible Information and Communication Standard Regulation.
-The accessible communication training is required for all public servants who:
+The accessible communication training is mandatory for all public servants who:

 • maintain or develop the public service’s web content